sigmdel/mdPushButton/Readme.md

     int status(void)

 is invoked.
-This function should be called in the `loop()` function of the sketch.
+This function must be called at regular intervals which is usually done in the `loop()` function of the sketch.
 The value returned by the function indicates the state of the push button:

     -1   button held down for a long time
      0   button is not pressed